 The government has set up various basic requirements in order for one to become an au pair.
 The first requirement is that the individual has a clear criminal record.
 Your criminal record may be checked through a background check.

-Individuals often enlist as an au pair in order to make studying abroad a more comfortable and affordable endeavor, and thus are often required by the government to be actively registered in a post secondary school.
+Individuals often enlist as an au pair in order to make studying abroad a more comfortable and affordable endeavour, and thus are often required by the government to be actively registered in a post secondary school.

 In addition to the having no criminal record and being enrolled in a college or university, you are also required to speak fluent English.